OpenSDN-io/tf-controller/README.md

 See the License for the specific language governing permissions and limitations under the License.

-### Overview
+## Overview

-The OpenSDN (Tungest Fabric formerly) Controller repository contains the code for the configuration management, analytics and control-plane components of the OpenSDN network virtualization solution.
+The OpenSDN (Tungsten Fabric formerly) Virtual Network Controller repository contains the code for the configuration management, analytics and control-plane components of the OpenSDN network virtualization solution.

 * The data-plane component (aka vrouter) is available in a separate code repository (http://github.com/OpenSDN-io/tf-vrouter).